nilesh212/AlarmClock/README.md

 * Range of Hours should be between 1-12 inclusive.

-Interface of this webpage is very attractive.
+Interface of this webpage is very attractive and intuitive.

 LINK:
 https://nilesh212.github.io/AlarmClock/